S1o3urn/COMP421Project/README.md

 No indexes on pimary or unique constraints. </br>
 Provide rationale to index creation.
 4. Export data to CSV
-5. Bonus: matplotlib as previously discussed to health data tracking or GUI (DONE)
+5. Bonus: JFreeChart as previously discussed to health data tracking or GUI (DONE)